EFPrefix/EFQRCode/USERGUIDE.md

     case square  = 0
     case circle  = 1
     case diamond = 2
+    case custom  = 3
 }
 ```

+If `pointShape` is `custom`, the `customPointShapeFillRect` should be set to draw custom point shape, see Example for detail。

 square | circle | diamond
 :-------------------------:|:-------------------------:|:-------------------------: